pudly/schmopera-hugo/content/articles/salome.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1675780529/media/2023/02/COCsalome_22-23-04-MC-D-0094_ci7ne7.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption>Ambur Braid as Salome (top left), Michael Kupfer-Radecky as Jochanaan (below), and Frédéric Antoun as Narraboth (top right) in the Canadian Opera Company’s production of Salome, 2023, photo: Michael Cooper.</figcaption>
 </figure>

 Alright let's get into it. _Salome_ was written for [Ambur Braid](/scene/people/ambur-braid/) and I will die on this hill.
 The opera is over 100 years old and Ambur very much isn't, but I do believe some works are written well prior to when the performer it's meant for finds/learns/prepares it.
 The character of Salome is not an easy one to portray or spend time with, but throw in Strauss's incredible composition (does _anyone_ write for sopranos this well?) and it's going to take a special kind of performer to do it justice.

 Let me tell you, dear reader: Justice.
 Was.
 Served.
 Braid's beautiful instrument is no stranger to the COC stage.
 I was introduced to her as Adele in _Die Fledermaus_ what feels like a lifetime ago, and now, for something completely different, Braid is still as accomplished a musician as she ever was.
 Her range is even throughout the massive distance it covers and her manipulation of dark- versus light-coloured vowels, often in the same sentence or phrase, is a lesson in word painting.

 However, what's always drawn me to Braid on stage is her innate dramaticism.
 She understands character, nuance, backstory, and everything that an actor's actor loves to see another actor exercise on the stage.
 The journey we go on on with her from her _ennui_ at being accosted regularly by Herod, to her immediate obsession with Jochanaan, and all the various puppet-strings she pulls throughout the show is masterfully dosed out.
 We don't experience a manic Salome, we see one that has had a tragic past, who is fully aware of the power she possesses and where it comes from.
 Nor is she afraid to use it.
 Braid's careful handling of this backstory shows us a Salome with layers other than just a spoiled princess.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1675780554/media/2023/02/COCsalome_Orcha-22-23-04-MC-D-1112_a6kgb2.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption>Ambur Braid as Salome (centre) in the Canadian Opera Company’s production of Salome, 2023, photo: Michael Cooper.</figcaption>
 </figure>

 It was my first time seeing and hearing Michael Kupfer-Radecky and I look forward to keeping him on my radar.
 His Jochanaan was dramatically voiced while not veering the serene Baptist into a place of violence or aggression.
 His characterization remained firmly rooted in fervour and devotion.
 His steadfastness, a bane for Salome as she tries to seduce him away from his "virtue."
 We don't see much of Jochanaan.
 He's onstage for only one scene with Salome but that scene is electric and the music is outstanding.
 In this moment the audience realizes why he causes such a stir, why the soldiers are leery of him, why Nazarenes show up to vouch for him, and why Herod and the Five Jews really do fear him.
 It's a great piece of theatre.